Feature Selection with Annealing for Computer Vision and Big Data Learning: Introduction

-Boosting can also be used for feature selection when restricting each weak learner to be dependent on a single variable only.
+Boosting can also be used for feature selection when restricting each weak learner to be constructed from a single variable.
 Boosting algorithms run in a progressive manner: at each iteration a weak learner is added to the current model for the sake of decreasing the value of a certain loss function \cite{schapire1990strength,friedman2000additive,li2004floatboost,li2010robust}.
-Such an algorithm design is greedy in nature because what feature will be selected in the next boosting iteration strongly depends on the subset of selected features and their current coefficients.
-This dependence structure makes it more difficult to obtain theoretical selection guarantees for boosting in a general way.
-In addition, each boosting iteration could be computationally expensive, especially since hundreds or even thousands of such iterations are usually required.
+What feature will be selected in the next boosting iteration strongly depends on the subset of selected features and their current coefficients.
+Such a design examines essentially all features at each boosting iteration, and since hundreds or even thousands of such iterations are usually required, boosting may not be fast enough in big data computation.

 There also exist numerous ad-hoc procedures designed for feature selection in specific problems.
 Although many ideas in this class of methods are motivating, there is a lack of universal learning schemes that are simple to implement and can adapt to different situations.